Sorry, you need to enable JavaScript to visit this website.

 In

-10-minutes read
+3-minutes read

 IMPORTANT NOTICE: We believe that breastfeeding is the ideal nutritional start for babies and we fully support the World Health Organization’s recommendation of exclusive breastfeeding for the first six months of life followed by the introduction of adequate nutritious complementary foods along with continued breastfeeding up to two years of age.
 We also recognise that breastfeeding is not always an option for parents.
 We recommend that you speak to your healthcare professional about how to feed your baby and seek advice on when to introduce complementary feeding.
 If you choose not to breastfeed, please remember that such a decision can be difficult to reverse and has social and financial implications.
 Introducing partial bottle-feeding will reduce the supply of breast milk.
 Infant formula should always be prepared, used and stored as instructed on the label in order to avoid risks to a baby’s health.

-How to Breastfeed a Baby
+How to breastfeed a baby

 prev Previous article